mslipets/my-bloody-sonar/demo/README.md

 ## Prerequisites

-* docker for mac/windows/linux
+* docker and docker-compose are installed

-* docker-compose
+* Note: for proper ElasticSearch service startup in sonar container `vm.max_map_count=262144` should be adjusted on host.

 > If you have a corporate proxy, please fill the proxy information inside [.env](.env) file.